Crited/OSM-for-Icinga/doc/01-Ubuntu.md

 You should have a Mapnik XML stylesheet at `/home/username/src/openstreetmap-carto/mapnik.xml` now.

 ## Data
-Intially, we'll only load a small amount of test data.
+Initially, we'll only load a small amount of test data.
 We'll use *montenegro*, which is currently about *20 MB* in size. http://download.geofabrik.de/europe/montenegro-latest.osm.pbf

 ```sh